compusciencing/compusciencing.github.io/_posts/2018-12-10-a-transformable-wheel-leg-hybrid-for-adabot.md

 tags: ["uhc396"]
 author: "Eric McCullough"
 ---
-#a Transformable Wheel-Leg Hybrid for Adabot
+#A Transformable Wheel-Leg Hybrid for Adabot
 ####Introduction
 Transformable robots are robots that can adapt their physical bodies to better suit their environments.
 Adabot is a small-scale autonomous robotic rover intended for search and rescue and exploration.
 This semester, I worked on a